Maximizing the electric field strength in the foci of high numerical aperture optics

+being the normalized overlap of the incident electric field with the desired dipole field distribution computed solely on the parts of the focal sphere covered by the incident light.
+Insertion of Eq.~\ref{eq:gamma-eta} in Eq.~\ref{eq:field_gamma} yields finally

-This emphasizes that in order to maximize the focal field component parallel to a given virtual dipole one has to (i) put as much of the incident power as possible into the corresponding dipole mode and (ii) maximize the solid angle covered by the incident radiation.
+This emphasizes that in order to maximize the focal field component parallel to a given virtual dipole one has to (i) put as much of the incident light as possible into the corresponding dipole mode and (ii) maximize the weighted solid angle covered by the incident radiation.
 It should be pointed out that the resulting field strength does not depend on the dipole type.

-We note that for full solid angle illumination the field given by Eq. \ref{eq:focusfield} delivers exactly the maximum possible electric energy density given by Bassett \cite{basset1986}.
 Furthermore, Eq. \ref{eq:focusfield} constitutes the generalization of Eqs.
 8 and 10 of Ref. \cite{urbach2008}, where the case of a linear dipole oriented along the optical axis of an objective obeying the sine condition is treated.
 However, the connection to dipole radiation was not established there.